Launch event: Southeast Asia Aid Map

 The Map is an interactive analytical tool that tracks more than 100,000 development projects in Southeast Asia across 97 partners from 2015 onwards.

-Join us on the evening of Monday 5 June to unpack the findings of the most comprehensive assessment of development flows in Southeast Asia ever undertaken.
+On the evening of Monday 5 June we unpacked the findings of the most comprehensive assessment of development flows in Southeast Asia ever undertaken.

-Our expert panel will include the Map's author Alexandre Dayant, Dr Jenny Gordon and Dr Hilman Palaon.
-The event will be chaired by Roland Rajah.
+Our expert panel included the Map's author Alexandre Dayant, Dr Jenny Gordon and Dr Hilman Palaon.
+The event was chaired by Roland Rajah.

 Dr Jenny Gordon is a Nonresident Fellow at the Lowy Institute and former Chief Economist at the Australian Department of Foreign Affairs and Trade.
 Jenny is also a member of the Australian International Agricultural Research Centre’s Monitoring, Evaluation and Learning Advisory Panel, and the Asian Development Bank Institute’s Advisory Committee.